Comparing Treatments For Teal

 • Prostate glands over 100cc can present a problem for men considering radiation.

-Permanent loss of sexual and urinary function has huge consequences, affecting a man’s capacity for intimacy and his self-esteem.
-Doctors in the industry often gloss over potential side effects, implying that the risks are just about the same with every type of treatment.
+Permanent loss of sexual and urinary function usually has substantial emotional consequences, affecting a man’s capacity for intimacy and his self-esteem.
+Doctors in the industry often gloss over the likelihood of impotence, implying that the risks are just about the same with every type of treatment.
 Studies do not support this conclusion.
 In a survey of patients at the University of Virginia, 785 men were questioned about their sexual and urinary function every 6 months for up to 3 years after surgery or seed implantation.
 Half of the men who received seed implants reported recovery of sexual function back to the same level as prior to treatment.
 Only one-fifth of the men who had surgery reported a similar degree of full sexual recovery.
 Regarding urinary control, about four-fifths of the men were “back to normal” after seeds, whereas only one-half of the men reported they were normal after surgery.
-Clearly, the claim that side effects are equal is wrong
+Clearly, the claim that side effects are equal is wrong.

-Men must put in the time to research their options.
-When it comes time to make the final choice, create a list of all the options still under consideration.
+When it comes time for a man to make the final choice about what kind of treatment to select, he should create a list of all the options still under consideration.
 Draw a line through the “worst” option and continue to eliminate options until only one remains.
 The final remaining option, unattractive as it is, is probably the best way to proceed.

 ABOUT THE AUTHOR